-- Under the written order of the Director, such order having been issued pursuant to a proper legal process, order or subpoena under the law and/or in accordance with the Freedom of Information and Protection of Privacy Act of Alberta (FOIP). - At the request of a parent or guardian for access to the record of a library user under 15 years of age, provided the parent or guardian has authorized and accepted responsibility for borrowing privileges. - In the case of a library user 15 17 years of age inclusive, access is provided to the parent if the information is provided to aid in the retrieval of overdue library material or the collection of outstanding library charges only.
+- Under the written order of the Director, such order having been issued pursuant to a proper legal process, order or subpoena under the law and/or in accordance with the Freedom of Information and Protection of Privacy Act of Alberta (FOIP). - At the request of a parent or guardian for access to the record of a library user under 15 years of age, provided the parent or guardian has authorized and accepted responsibility for borrowing privileges. - In the case of a library user 15 17 years of age inclusive, access is provided to the parent if the information is provided to aid in the retrieval of overdue library material or the collection of outstanding library charges only, and only after GPPL has first contacted the patron.